romannandish/Resume-analyzer_/README.md

-# 📄 Resume Analyzer (MERN Stack)
+# 📄 Resume Analyzer – AI-Powered MERN App

-An AI-powered Resume Analyzer built with the MERN stack that lets users upload resumes (PDF/DOCX), parses them, extracts key details, and provides intelligent job recommendations based on skills, experience, and education.
+An AI-powered Resume Analyzer built with the MERN stack.
+Upload your resume (PDF/DOCX), get intelligent analysis using Cohere AI, and discover filtered job listings — all in one place.
+Includes user authentication, resume history, and a sleek modern UI.

 ---

-## 🚀 Features
+## ✨ Key Features

-- 🧾 Upload PDF or DOCX resumes
+✅ Upload and parse PDF/DOCX resumes
-- 🧠 Parse resumes using `pdf-parse` and `mammoth`
+✅ Extract raw resume content using `pdf-parse` and `mammoth`
-- 🛠 Extract education, skills, and experience
-- 🤖 Get AI-powered job recommendations (coming soon)
-- 📈 Job match scoring (planned)
-- 🔐 JWT-based Authentication for users
+✅ AI-powered resume analysis using **Cohere API**
+✅ Personalized job recommendations based on extracted skills
+✅ Location, experience, and remote job filters
+✅ JWT-based authentication with user-specific resume history
-- 🧑‍💻 Clean and responsive UI with React + Tailwind CSS
+✅ Clean, responsive UI built with TailwindCSS

----

 ## 🛠️ Tech Stack